 Skip to main content

-Also, unlike mutual funds, which are priced just once a day, ETFs can be bought and sold during the entire trading day just like individual stocks.
-This explains why they’re called “exchange traded” funds.
+ETFs can be bought and sold during the entire trading day, just like individual stocks.
+This explains why they're called "exchange-traded" funds — and it's one of several features that distinguish them from mutual funds.

 Types of ETFs

-Should you want to focus on a particular sector of the economy, rather than the entirety of it, you may want to invest in sector tracking ETFs.
-Two financial research giants, MSCI and S&P, developed a taxonomy of the global economy that could locate all publicly traded companies in one of 11 main sectors and dubbed it the Global Industry Classification Standard (GICS).
+If you want to focus on a particular sector of the economy rather than the entirety of it, you may want to invest in sector-tracking ETFs.
+Two financial research firms, MSCI and S&P, developed a taxonomy of the global economy that locates all publicly traded companies in one of 11 main sectors.
+They dubbed it the Global Industry Classification Standard (GICS).

 1. Communication services